 Available to families who have children with emotional or behavioral challenges:

 - One on one support from credentialed Family Peer Advocates

 Provides a care manager to work with the child and family to oversee the entire range of a child's health needs.
 The care manager will partner with the family to develop a plan of care and coordinate with all other providers to ensure that a child remains healthy.
 Click on the individual program heading to learn more about eligibility.

 Health Home Care Management

-Open to Essex County families who have a child with a qualifying mental health diagnosis or two qualifying physical health concerns, or a diagnosis of complex trauma.
+Open to families who have a child with a qualifying behavioral health diagnosis, or two or more qualifying health conditions, or a diagnosis of complex trauma.
 Generally, the family's needs require the assistance of more than one service provider.
-A care manager helps coordinate all services, partners with the family to develop a service plan, and coordinates implementing the plan.
+A care manager helps coordinate all services, partners with the family to develop a comprehensive plan of care and coordinates the implementation of the plan.

 Home and Community Based Services (HCBS) are designed to offer support and services to children in non-institutionalized settings that enable them to remain at home and in the community.
 HCBS provides a family-driven, youth guided, culturally and linguistically appropriate system of care which accounts for the strengths, preferences, and needs, as well as the desired outcome of the individual.
 Services are individualized to meet the health, developmental and/or behavioral health needs of each youth.

 HCBS are intended to be provided to a child and family in their home and/or the community.
 The array of services is intended to assist children in being successful at home, in school, and in their other natural environments to help maintain them in their community and avoid higher levels of care and out of home placements.
 Click on the individual program heading to learn more about eligibility.